What is Acoustic Walling?

 The following provides information on the requirements for sound absorption in sports halls, gymnasia, dance studios and other normally unfurnished activity spaces.

-For more specific information on the DYNAMIK Structural Internal Sports Walling & Acoustic Fabric Sports Panels please visit our DYNAMIK Sports Walling website.
+For more specific information on the DYNAMIK Internal Sports Walling & Soundhush Acoustic Sports Panels please visit our DYNAMIK Sports Walling website.

 Relevant guidance is provided in the following publications: